Practicing Precision: 386th EOD trains to neutralize explosive threats

-Two 386th Expeditionary Civil Engineer Squadron explosive ordnance disposal (EOD) technicians analyze a multitude of different explosives during a training event within the U.S. Central Command area of responsibility, Oct.
-19, 2024.
-By participating in realistic training scenarios, EOD teams stay mission ready, ensuring they can respond to explosive threats at a moment's notice.
-(U.S. Air Force photo)
+U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY– The 386th Expeditionary Civil Engineer Squadron's explosive ordnance disposal (EOD) technicians responded to a simulated munitions stockpile in an underground bunker during a training event Oct.
+19, 2024, within the U.S. Central Command area of responsibility.

+As part of upgrade training and general familiarization, the exercise focused on booby traps, conventional ordnance, technical intelligence reports, and working in low-light conditions.

+Operating in two-person teams, they had to carefully clear traps, assess the ordnance within the facility, and gather intelligence about both the bunker and the explosives, ensuring they could safely neutralize the simulated threat while collecting valuable data.

 |Date Taken: